Skip to main content

 Tip

-Angular project output directories usually include the project name, please adjust according to your actual project configuration.
+The output directory of Angular projects usually includes the project name, please adjust according to the actual project configuration.

 Deployment Path Configuration